-1 Shellharbour City Council, Lamerton House, Shellharbour City Centre NSW 2529 2 HydroTec Aachen Germany 3 BALANCE Research & Development, Burrapine NSW 2447
+1 Shellharbour City Council, Lamerton House, Shellharbour City Centre NSW 2529

-Abstract:
+2 HydroTec Aachen Germany

+3 BALANCE Research & Development, Burrapine NSW 2447

+Abstract

 In December 2006 The Australian National University and Geoscience Australia released to the public a Free 2D Unstructured Grid, Finite Volume, Hydrodynamic Model.
-The model was a resultant of a Mandate put to GA to build capacity to identify and manage Hazard and Risk.

-This was interpreted and actioned by providing a software tool to aid in assessing the impact of tsunami's.
-The model was based on work done by Zoppou and Roberts (1999).
-However the code provides a solution to the shallow water wave equation with specific focus on capturing shocks.
-This therefore also provides an opportunity to utilise the model for a broader range of situations than those it was originally written for.
+The model was a resultant of a Mandate put to GA by the Australian Federal Government to build capacity to identify and manage Hazard and Risk.
+This was interpreted and actioned by providing a software tool to aid in assessing the impact of tsunami.
+This being the case the model is therefore well adapted to providing a robust modelling solution to all forms of not only Ocean Inundation but also Riverine Flooding and the combination of both these source or raised water levels.